howerj/shrink/readme.md

 the repetition command, else output a literal run.
 [LZSS][] requires more explanation.

+The number of repetitions has 2 added to it, so it can encode between 2 and 129 characters.
+There is no point in encoding run lengths less than or equal to 2, so this is used to boost the maximum run length.

 ## LZSS

 [LZSS][] belongs to the [dictionary compression][] family of lossless